 - In GPU Captures, you may see a “WinPixEngineHost.exe has stopped working” dialog from Windows, followed by a “The PIX engine has terminated” dialog from PIX itself.

 Currently, there is no workaround.
 NVIDIA has been informed of the problem, and we expect a fix soon.

 Issue: errors collecting GPU timing data on NVIDIA

 Fix: Update to NVIDIA driver 466.11 or newer.

-February 2021: Some users may hit problems collecting GPU timing data on Windows version 2004 or later.
+Problem: On NVIDIA, some users may hit problems collecting timing data.
 Examples of these problems include:

 - In GPU Captures, you may hit errors while collecting timing data (example error message: “PIX encountered an error while collecting timing data”).

 - In Timing Captures, your capture may not include GPU events even if you have “GPU timings” turned on.

 If you must use an older driver, then in most cases the issue can be resolved by disabling the “In-Game Overlay” in the “GeForce Experience” app, or by uninstalling “GeForce Experience”.
 On Pascal or earlier hardware, the problem may be resolved by disabling GPU plugins (uncheck Home -> Settings -> Enable GPU Plugins).
 If these workarounds don’t work for you then please contact us through the “Send Feedback” button in PIX.

 Issue: application hangs while running under GPU Capture